wiseman/clj-pronouncing/README.md

 ## Rhyme

-Pronouncing includes a simple function, `rhymes`, which returns a list of words that (potentially) rhyme with a given word.
+clj-pronouncing includes a simple function, `rhymes`, which returns a list of words that (potentially) rhyme with a given word.
 You can use it like so: